Thank you to everyone who entered the competition. And the winners are...

 In the second book in the series, The Time and the Place, Hector and Claire have the following conversation.

 He smiled, setting the tray down on a big ottoman by the fireplace.
 ‘I always think tea tastes better out of a proper cup.’
 They were lovely pearly-white antique cups and saucers, sprigged with tiny forget-me-nots.
 ‘And the saucer, of course, accommodates a dunker.
 You probably don’t indulge in anything as unhealthy as a Hobnob?’
 ‘Oh, what the hell.
 I’ll live dangerously.’
-The cups and saucers that these are based on are a matching Georgian coffee cup and teacup with their saucers, dating from about 1810 to 1820.
-For a chance to win them, just send me a message using the form on the Contact page telling me, in not more than a couple of sentences, who is your favourite character in the Pitfourie series and why. |
+The cups and saucers that these are based on are a matching Georgian coffee cup and teacup with their saucers, dating from about 1810 to 1820. |

 Prize Two